livebcdev0603/livebcdev0603/README.md

   <br />
 I'm a professional and passionate full stack developer with over 10 years of remote work experience.
 I specialize in front-end development using modern frameworks like React and Vue, as well as back-end development with Python and dapp developmenet with web3 integration.

-Throughout my career, I have successfully delivered numerous projects using technologies such as Next.js, React Native, Android (Java/Kotlin), Swift, and Flutter.
+Throughout my career, I have successfully delivered numerous projects using technologies such as Next.js, and Flutter.
 I am well-versed in responsive design principles and can transform your design into a fully functional and visually appealing application that works seamlessly across devices.

 In addition to my technical skills, I have hands-on experience with popular UI libraries like Tailwind CSS and Material-UI.
 I have also utilized cloud platforms such as Google Firebase and Amazon Web Services (AWS) to build scalable and robust applications.